Learning Optimal Prescriptive Trees from Observational Data: Existing Prescriptive Tree Formulations

 \subsection{K-PT}

-Given a partition satisfying Assumption~\ref{asu:sufficient_partition}, \cite{Kallus2017RecursiveData} proves that the \emph{observable} quantity $\mathbb E(Y| K=k, X \in \sets X_n)$ is an unbiased estimator of $\mathbb E(Y(k)|X \in \sets X_n)$.
+Given a \newpv{policy $\pi$ with partition $\{\sets X_n\}_{n \in \sets{L}}$ satisfying the ``sufficiently fine'' condition in} Assumption~\ref{asu:sufficient_partition}, \cite{Kallus2017RecursiveData} proves that the \emph{observable} quantity $\mathbb E(Y| K=k, X \in \sets X_n)$ is an unbiased estimator of $\mathbb E(Y(k)|X \in \sets X_n)$.
 In other words, to estimate the potential outcomes under treatment~$k$ at leaf~$n$, it suffices to average outcomes for those that actually received treatment~$k$ at leaf~$n$ under~$\mathbb P$; this quantity can be estimated from the observed data.
 This statement is intuitive under Assumption~\ref{asu:sufficient_partition}, which implies that all individuals with covariates in the set $\sets X_n$ have the same chance of getting any given treatment, i.e., they are exchangeable within $\sets X_n$.
 It follows that, under Assumption~\ref{asu:sufficient_partition}, the outcomes of a policy $\pi$ that assigns treatment $\pi(\sets X_n) \in \sets K$ to all individuals that land in leaf~$n$ can be estimated as

 Accordingly, this quantity can be estimated from data as

 where $\widehat{Y}_n(k)$ is the sample average approximation of $\mathbb E(Y| K=k, X \in \sets X_n)$, defined through